mostrovoi/maha/README.md

 There are quite a few corner cases covered though there are some that are not covered, and for production use should be.
 Namely, I have identified the following improvements:

-1.- Limit the total body payload sent by the post operation, maybe up to 100 items?
+1.- Limit the total body payload sent by the post operation, maybe up to 100 items?.
+This is specially important given the fact that we use integers for multiplications to avoid operation overflows.

 2.- Improve logging and error handling.
 If the operation fails only returns status code but there should come along an ErrorDto message containing information about what went wrong